StevenPG/kubernetes-homelab/Part_3_Configuring_Our_Nodes/README.md

 ## Installing our basic packages

-We're going to utilize automation to configure these nodes, so that these steps are easier to follow in the future, or if a node dies, or a new node gets added to the cluster.
+We're going to utilize some automation to configure these nodes, so that these steps are easier to follow in the future, or if a node dies, or a new node gets added to the cluster.

-The main tool we're going to use to bootstrap these nodes is Ansible.
-The installation is pretty simple on Ubuntu.

 We're going to execute the following commands in order

-- `sudo apt-add-repository ppa:ansible/ansible`
 - `sudo apt update`
 - `sudo apt-get update`
-- `sudo apt install ansible`
 - `sudo apt install neofetch`

-Once we have Ansible installed, we'll control the majority of our configuration through Ansible modules.
-We'll also be able to execute these remotely using Ansible if you have a machine set aside to do so.
-I'm executing all of this mostly from a Windows host, which doesn't natively execute Ansible, so some of this will be copy-pasted onto the machines.

-If you have existing nodes or VMs that are running Linux, you can set up an Ansible inventory and execute these configurations.

 We're also installing neofetch because it's a clever little way to print out the machine specifications whenever we want to remind ourselves what resources we have available.
 (That is, until Kube is configured!)

+## TODO -- disable swap across all nodes!

+I skipped this step for brevity, need to perform it and add it here.
+Probably after configuring the mounts on the big 6T box